MIDI: Game music

 Until the mid-1990s, floppy disks were the primary distribution medium for IBM PC compatible games.
 The small size of MIDI files made them a viable means of providing soundtracks.
 Prior to Windows 95, games typically used either Ad Lib or Sound Blaster audio cards.
 These cards use FM synthesis, which generates sound through modulation of sine waves.
 John Chowning, the technique's pioneer, theorized that the technology would be capable of accurate recreation of any sound if enough sine waves were used, but most computer audio cards performed FM synthesis with only two sine waves.
 Combined with the cards' 8-bit audio, this resulted in a sound described as "artificial" and "primitive".

 Wavetable daughterboards that were later available provided audio samples that could be used in place of the FM sound.
 These were expensive, but often used the sounds from respected MIDI instruments such as the E-mu Proteus.
-The computer industry moved in the mid-1990s toward wavetable-based soundcards with 16-bit playback but standardized on a 2 MB of wavetable storage, a space too small in which to fit good-quality samples of 128 General MIDI instruments plus drum kits.
+The computer industry moved in the mid-1990s toward wavetable-based soundcards with 16-bit playback but standardized on a 2 MB of wavetable storage, a space too small to fit good-quality samples of 128 General MIDI instruments plus drum kits.
 To make the most of the limited space, some manufacturers stored 12-bit samples and expanded those to 16 bits on playback.

 Other applications

 Despite its association with music devices, MIDI can control any electronic or digital device that can read and process a MIDI command.
 MIDI has been adopted as a control protocol in a number of non-musical applications.
 MIDI Show Control uses MIDI commands to direct stage lighting systems and to trigger cued events in theatrical productions.
 VJs and turntablists use it to cue clips, and to synchronize equipment, and recording systems use it for synchronization and automation.
-Wayne Lytle, the founder of Animusic, derived a system he dubbed MIDIMotion in order to produce the Animusic series of computer-animated music video albums; Animusic would later design its own animation software specifically for MIDIMotion called Animotion.
+Wayne Lytle, the founder of Animusic, derived a system he dubbed MIDIMotion, which he used to produce the Animusic series of computer-animated music video albums.
+Animusic later designed its own animation software specifically for MIDIMotion called Animotion.
 Apple Motion allows for a similar control of animation parameters through MIDI.
 The 1987 first-person shooter game MIDI Maze and the 1990 Atari ST puzzle video game Oxyd use MIDI to network computers together.